ICAO ATP License Conversion

 7. No License Expiration: Obtaining an FAA ATPL through programs like Aerocadet's license conversion ensures an independent, standalone ATPL without an expiration date.
 Unlike some ICAO ATPLs that may expire or become invalid, the FAA ATPL remains valid regardless of the status of the original license.

-Who can convert into FAA ATPL?
+Who can or can't convert into FAA ATPL?

-Some restrictions apply: Licenses issued by certain ICAO countries may not be convertible because their respective aviation authorities may not respond to the requests from the FAA for the confirmation of authenticity and validity of such pilot licenses.
+Countries that do not respond to FAA license verification requests: Licenses issued by certain ICAO countries may not be convertible because their respective aviation authorities may not respond to the requests from the FAA for the confirmation of authenticity and validity of such pilot licenses.
 The reasons for this may be either political or other.
 Such countries include, but not limited to: China, Russian Federation, Iran, North Korea, Belarus.
 Therefore, we advise pilots whose licenses were issued by these aviation authorities, before starting the conversion process, to check with their respective aviation authorities whether or not their licenses are eligible for conversion.
 For example, some pilots from China and Russia, who have completed their flight training by undergoing government-sponsored programs, are not eligible for conversion because of the domestic pilot retention policy.

 Full FAA ATPL Conversion